 - September 2020: ADF attorneys representing Cedar Park filed their opening brief with the U.S. Court of Appeals for the 9th Circuit.

-- July 2021: The 9th Circuit ruled that Cedar Park properly challenged the Washington state abortion law and that the district court was wrong to dismiss the church’s free-exercise claim.
+- July 2021: ADF attorneys argued before the 9th Circuit, and the court ruled that Cedar Park properly challenged the Washington state abortion law and that the district court was wrong to dismiss the church’s free-exercise claim.